 The Luxury AR Watch App Concept is an application for watch collectors.
-All its functions such as swipe, purchase, and Augmented Reality View works smoothly and its color scheme adds to the user experience.
+All its functions, such as swipe, purchase, and Augmented Reality View, works smoothly to give the best user experience.

 Glovo is one of the most popular on-demand delivery apps, which is designed and developed by us.
 The app allows users to order anything from food to medicines.
 The track-delivery option is its highlight.
 This app is the best example of hierarchy and design balance.
 Not only this, the application is covered by many top news websites like TechCrunch and received a total funding of $513.1M as of now.

 If you want to know what is simple and minimal design at its best, Workout Tracker is the perfect example.
 You can explore this application and know why we have included this in our list.

 What is the difference between UI and UX designs?

 UI stands for “User Interface”, whereas UX stands for ”User Experience”.

 UI is all about how the app interacts with users via looks, and functions.
 And UX is all about how the user feels when they use your app?

 How long does it take to design an app?

 Designing every mobile application takes a different time depending upon its complexity, functions, and also on the designer’s style of work.
 In our experience, an app can take around 60-70 hours in the first phase which is researching, planning, and designing.
 After that, the second phase which is of testing, modifications, and developing, takes around 30-70 hours on average.

 Can I design an app on my own?